ekovegeance/next-boilerplate/README.md

 npx prisma db seed
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-And see [Documentation](https://github.com/ekovegeance/Fullstack-Nextjs-Templates/blob/main/DOCS.md)
+Use [Style Guide](https://ekovegeance.github.io/styleguide/coding/nextjs) for Consistent Development

 ## Tech Stack